Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Ancestors

 - Predecessor in family
-    - The ancestors of Irainians were Zoroastrians.
+    - The ancestors of Iranians were Zoroastrians.

+## Barrier

+- Obstruction, Anything that prevents people from doing something
+    - Problems with childcare remain the biggest **barrier to** women succeeding at work.
+- A Physical object that keeps two things apart, A type of fence or gate
+    - The police **put a barrier** across the road to stop the traffic.
+    - The mountains form a natural **barrier between the** two countries.

 ## Barter